Destroy the Duck-Dragons

 • I’m using Git for code rollback redundancy which has been critical when I break the code.

 • I have a bizarre bug with sound sometimes not playing which means I could not get the sword slice sound running when the Duck-Dragons are hit.
-I think it will be fixed in the next Godot version.
+I think it will be fixed by the next version.

 Next steps for future versions in order of priority: